-- one of which should be oily. - Choose unsaturated oils and spreads and eat in small amounts. - 5.
-Choose lower fat, lower sugar options where possible. - 6.
-Choose high fat, sugar and/or salty foods and snacks less often and in smaller amounts - 7.
+- Base your meals on starchy foods; choosing wholegrain varieties where possible. - Eat more fruit and vegetables; strive for five!
+Eat two portions of fish every week; one of which should be oily. - Choose unsaturated oils and spreads and eat in small amounts. - Choose lower fat, lower sugar options where possible. - 6.
+Choose high fat, sugar and/or salty foods and snacks less often and in smaller amounts. - 7.
 Eat breakfast every day. - 8.
 Drink 6-8 cups/glasses of fluid a day.